 The Scots College Paris provided education for Scots training for the priesthood, a tradition that reinforced an intimate cultural relationship between France and Scotland which continues to the present.
 A doctoral project dealing with some aspect of the period 1793 to 1945 is now proposed to celebrate the 350th anniversary of the founding of the College.

-Starting in September 2012, this fully funded doctoral studentship at the University of Edinburgh School of History, Classics and Archaeology is a collaboration between the Scottish Catholic Archives in Edinburgh, the Fondation Catholique Ecossaise and the University of Edinburgh.
+Starting in September 2012, this fully funded doctoral studentship at the University of Edinburgh School of History, Classics and Archaeology is a collaboration between the Scottish Catholic Archives, the Fondation Catholique Ecossaise and the University of Edinburgh.

 The studentship will be worth 20,000 euros (c.£16,700) per annum for three years (this sum to cover fees and stipend) which will come jointly from the Fondation Catholique Ecossaise and the School of History, Classics and Archaeology at Edinburgh University.

 The project will make use of the archives of the Fondation, located in the Scottish Catholic Archives, the National Archives, Paris, the Municipal Library, Douai, the Archives du Nord, Lille and the National Library of Scotland, Edinburgh.